dynamicloud/dynamicloud_nodejs_api/README.md

 /**
 * Conditions class provides: innerJoin, leftJoin, rightJoin, leftOuterJoin and rightOuterJoin.
-* If you need to add more than one join, you have to call query.join(...) and will be added in the query join list.
+* If you need to add more than one join, you have to call query.join(...) and will be added in the query join array.
 *
 * This is an example to get the count of languages of every user.
 */